-New development should: The general development principles for new development are:
+The general development principles for new development are:

-- a) support existing urban areas in preference to creating new ones; - b) occur in a manner that provides clear delineation between urban areas and rural areas; - c) make use of opportunities for urban intensification and redevelopment to minimise the need for urban development in greenfield areas; - d) not compromise the safe, efficient and effective operation and use of existing and planned infrastructure, including transport infrastructure, and should allow for future infrastructure needs, including maintenance and upgrading, where these can be anticipated; - e) connect well with existing and planned development and infrastructure; - f) identify water requirements necessary to support development and ensure the availability of the volumes required; - g) be planned and designed to achieve the efficient use of water; - h) be directed away from identified significant mineral resources and their access routes, natural hazard areas, energy and transmission corridors, locations identified as likely renewable energy generation sites and their associated energy resources, regionally significant industry, high class soils, and primary production activities on those high class soils: - i) promote compact urban form, design and location to: - i) minimise energy and carbon use; - ii) minimise the need for private motor vehicle use; - iii) maximise opportunities to support and take advantage of public transport in particular by encouraging employment activities in locations that are or can in the future be served efficiently by public transport; - iv) encourage walking, cycling and multi-modal transport connections; and - v) maximise opportunities for people to live, work and play within their local area; - j) maintain or enhance landscape values and provide for the protection of historic and cultural heritage; - k) promote positive indigenous biodiversity outcomes and protect significant indigenous vegetation and significant habitats of indigenous fauna.
-Development which can enhance ecological integrity, such as by improving the maintenance, enhancement or development of ecological corridors, should be encouraged; - maintain and enhance public access to and along the coastal marine area, lakes, and rivers; - m) avoid as far as practicable adverse effects on natural hydrological characteristics and processes (including aquifer recharge and flooding patterns), soil stability, water quality and aquatic ecosystems including through methods such as low impact urban design and development (LIUDD); - n) adopt sustainable design technologies, such as the incorporation of energy-efficient (including passive solar) design, low-energy street lighting, rain gardens, renewable energy technologies, rainwater harvesting and grey water recycling techniques where appropriate; - o) not result in incompatible adjacent land uses (including those that may result in reverse sensitivity effects), such as industry, rural activities and existing or planned infrastructure; - be appropriate with respect to current and projected future effects of climate change and be designed to allow adaptation to these changes and to support reductions in greenhouse gas emissions within urban environments;
+- a) support existing urban areas in preference to creating new ones; - b) occur in a manner that provides clear delineation between urban areas and rural areas; - make use of opportunities for urban intensification and redevelopment, particularly within urban centres and along future rapid transit routes, to minimise the need for urban development in greenfield areas; - d) not compromise the safe, efficient and effective operation and use of existing and planned infrastructure, including transport infrastructure, and should allow for future infrastructure needs, including maintenance and upgrading, where these can be anticipated; - e) connect well with existing and planned development and infrastructure; - f) identify water requirements necessary to support development and ensure the availability of the volumes required; - g) be planned and designed to achieve the efficient use of water; - be directed away from identified significant mineral resources and their access routes, natural hazard areas, energy and transmission corridors, locations identified as likely renewable energy generation sites and their associated energy resources, regionally significant industry, highly productive land, and primary production activities on highly productive land except in accordance with the National Policy Statement for Highly Productive Land 2022.; - i) promote compact urban form, design and location to: - i) minimise energy and carbon use; - ii) minimise the need for private motor vehicle use;

-- q) consider effects on the unique tangata whenua relationships, values, aspirations, roles and responsibilities with respect to an area.
+- iii) maximise opportunities to support and take advantage of public transport in particular by encouraging employment activities in locations that are or can in the future be served efficiently by public transport; - iv) encourage walking, cycling and multi-modal transport connections; and - v) maximise opportunities for people to live, work and play within their local area; - j) maintain or enhance landscape values and provide for the protection of historic and cultural heritage; - k) promote positive indigenous biodiversity outcomes and protect significant indigenous vegetation and significant habitats of indigenous fauna.
+Development which can enhance ecological integrity, such as by improving the maintenance, enhancement or development of ecological corridors, should be encouraged; - I) maintain and enhance public access to and along the coastal marine area, lakes, and rivers; - m) avoid as far as practicable adverse effects on natural hydrological characteristics and processes (including aquifer recharge and flooding patterns), soil stability, water quality and aquatic ecosystems including through methods such as low impact urban design and development (LIUDD); - n) adopt sustainable design technologies, such as the incorporation of energy-efficient (including passive solar) design, low-energy street lighting, rain gardens, renewable energy technologies, rainwater harvesting and grey water recycling techniques where appropriate; - o) not result in incompatible adjacent land uses (including those that may result in reverse sensitivity effects), such as industry, rural activities and existing or planned infrastructure; - be appropriate with respect to current and projected future effects of climate change and be designed to allow adaptation to these changes and to support reductions in greenhouse gas emissions within urban environments; - q) consider effects on the unique tangata whenua relationships, values, aspirations, roles and responsibilities with respect to an area.
 Where appropriate, opportunities to visually recognise tangata whenua connections within an area should be considered; - r) support the Vision and Strategy for the Waikato River in the Waikato River catchment; - s) encourage waste minimisation and efficient use of resources (such as through resource-efficient design and construction methods); and - t) recognise and maintain or enhance ecosystem services.